+

 No Cost-of-Living Adjustments (COLA)

-Unlike Social Security benefits, the FERS Supplement does not receive COLA increases.
+Unlike Social Security benefits, the fers annuity supplement does not receive COLA increases.
 This means its value declines over time due to inflation.

 Ending at Age 62